Genre: Contemporary Fiction

 About Clare Pooley

 Clare Pooley is the founder of the blog Mummy was a Secret Drinker, sharing her journey to sobriety as a wine-addicted mom.
-She is the author of two books: her memoir/advice book The Sober Diaries and her fiction debut, The Authenticity Project.
+She is the author of the memoir/advice book The Sober Diaries and her fiction novels, The Authenticity Project and Iona Iverson’s Rules for Commuting.